drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 In addition to the binaries statically linked binaries I provide -- except a few libs which are nowadays sometimes hard to statically link in -- I compiled a set of dynamic binaries.
 The catch here are the Kerberos libs: No Linux distributor privides static libs.
-As of now I feel to lazy to compile MIT or KTH from scratch to get statitic libs.
+As of now I feel too lazy to compile MIT or KTH from scratch to get statitic libs.

 So for the kerberos binaries I provide (openssl??-1.0.2pm-krb5*) you need a whopping bunch of